Komeran/avina/README.md

 * `!save` command for saving the current data.
 Saved data will be loaded on (re-)start of the bot.

   Usage: `!save`
+* `!checkhoist` command to enable or disable checking of the `Display role members separately from members` property of roles when updating tags.

+  Usage: `!checkhoist`
+* `!updatetags` command to update all user nickname tags on your server according to their roles.

+  Usage: `!updatetags`
+* `!help` command to display a list of all commands.

+  Usages: `!help` for a list of all commands, or `!help <command>` for detailed information on the given command.

 ## D&D
 Yes, I use this bot for my D&D 5e Campaigns.